 In a city, buildings, roads, landscaping and other man-made constructions influence the flow of Energy.

-Within a building Feng Shui is represented by interior forms such as corridors, rooms and furnishings.
-(Quote from alliancefengshui.com)
+Within a building, Feng Shui is represented by interior forms such as corridors, rooms and furnishings.
+(From Alliance Feng Shui)

 Commentary: This knowledge has been accumulated by the Chinese over centuries since the start of their civilisation some 4,000 years ago.
 This has evolved over the ages and kept pace with modern times.